lokeshboddula/Task-Tracker/README.md

 - Mark tasks as todo, in-progress, done as per requirement
 - Remove tasks from the list

+## Note : No need to create data.json file, it will be created when the first task is added.

 ## Requirements

 - Python 3.x